The Best Supplements for Immune Support

 - Eat foods that are rich in vitamin D, such as fatty fish, egg yolks, beef liver, fortified cereals and milk (if you’re friends with dairy).

 - Take a vitamin D supplement so you’re getting enough of this essential vitamin daily.
-Bulletproof Vitamins A-D-K softgels contain vitamin D3, the form that is more easily absorbed by your body, and pairs it with complementary vitamins A and K2 for triple support for your bones, heart and immune system.
-All in one pill!
-Talk about efficiency.
+Bulletproof Vitamins A+D+K Gummies contain vitamin D3, the form that is more easily absorbed by your body.
+Plus, each serving gives you complementary vitamins A and K2 for triple support for your bones, heart and immune system.

 Why zinc is one of the best supplements for immune support

 You might have heard that zinc is great to have in your toolkit when you want to bolster your immune system.
 But why is it so good?
-Zinc supplement benefits are pretty impressive, because:
+Zinc supplement benefits are pretty impressive:

 - They support a strong immune system that can respond to intruders like a pro.